Skip to content

 Modify service token permissions

-If you want to modify the permissions granted to a service token, starty by opening the service token from the settings pane.
-To modify organization permissions, select the three dots next to the organization name and click "Edit permissions".
+If you want to modify the permissions granted to a service token, start by opening the service token from the settings pane.
+Select the three dots next to the organization or database name permissions you want to modify and click "Edit permissions".

 This will open a modal that allows you to modify the permissions the service token has to access that organization.